The Gates Air FAX-10, Numero Dos

 RCA BTA-10U AM transmitter

-First of all, if the transmitter was made before 1978, the possibility of PCB capacitors and transformers exists.
+First, if the transmitter was made before 1978, the possibility of PCB capacitors and transformers exists.
 In the case of the GE BT25A, massive amounts of PCBs needed to be disposed of properly.
 According to current federal laws, ownership of PCBs and PCB-contaminated items cannot be transferred.
-Thus, the transformer casings were cleaned out and taken to Buffalo to be buried in a PCB-certified landfill.
-Otherwise, most other transmitters, such as the RCA BTA-10, may have a few PCB capacitors in them and perhaps the modulation transformer.
+Thus, the transformer casings were cleaned and taken to Buffalo to be buried in a PCB-certified landfill.
+Otherwise, most other transmitters, such as the RCA BTA-10, may have a few PCB capacitors and perhaps the modulation transformer.
 Those items can be disposed of by calling an authorized environmental disposal company like Clean Harbors.

 The rest of the transmitter is stripped of any useful parts.
 Things like vacuum variable capacitors, rectifier stacks, blower motors (if they are in good condition), HV power supply contactors, unique tuning parts, whole control and metering boards, tube sockets, etc.

 The remaining carcass is then disassembled and hauled off.
-I got a guy that will do this for relatively little money.
-He takes the transmitter back to his warehouse and cuts it up, sorts all of the various metals out, then takes it to the scrap yard.
-This includes things like cutting all of the windings off of transformers and power supply chokes, sorting out the brass and copper tuning parts, etc.
+I have a guy that will do this for relatively little money.
+He takes the transmitter back to his warehouse cuts it up, sorts the various metals out, and then takes it to the scrap yard.
+This includes cutting all the windings off of transformers and power supply chokes, sorting out the brass and copper tuning parts, etc. Thus, most of the transmitter is recycled.
+Things like vacuum tubes, circuit boards, and other plastic parts are disposed of as e-waste.

 North Adams tower update III